NCCA/ase-assignment-Annmariekbar/README.md

 It still didn't have the results I wanted because the character model was always away from the mouse and the distance from the mouse widget changed due to the perspective of the scene; expanding the window made these effects worse.
 As this was taking too long, I decided to chnage tactic and use the WASD keys instead.
 This ended up being better and more immersive.

 ### Adding a player class
 To make updating the position of the player charcater based on WASD easier, I designed a player class.
-Intially, I was going to have specifically a fish, but I changed my mind and want my class to be able to fit any model.This player class also made the process of tracking the health easier.
+Intially, I was going to have specifically a fish, but I changed my mind and want my class to be able to fit any model.

-My algorithm to decrease the health:
+My algorithm to set the position:

->bool Player::decreaseHealth(float dmge)
+>void Player::setPosition(float x,float y,float z)
 >
 >{
 >
->    health -= dmge;
+>//    Sets position using the variables in the parameters
 >
->    if (health <= 0) return 0;
+>    Player::myPos.m_x = x;
 >
->    else return 1;
+>    Player::myPos.m_y = y;
 >
->};
+>    Player::myPos.m_z = z;
+>
+>}

 ### Changing the game objective & enemy class
 I no longer wanted the player to just interact with spheres, I wanted there to be ways to "lose" and "win" the game, so I  I also created an enemy class so that different enemies caused more damage.